 We have handled UM/UIM claims in the following types of cases where the injury was:

-If you been injured in a motor vehicle accident that was caused by someone who did not have adequate insurance or no insurance at all, call us.
+If you have been injured in a motor vehicle accident that was caused by someone who did not have adequate insurance or no insurance at all, call us.
 An auto accident lawyer can help.

 The answer to that question might be yes when injuries are minimal and little or no medical treatment was involved.
 If medical benefits have been paid by a health insurance company or your own auto insurance company, you’ll have to make sure that they get reimbursed out of the settlement.